This tutorial would explain how to create a dependent dropdown list in LibreOffice Calc.

 - Now, click on the small dropdown in E1 cell, you can see category1 i.e. colors and planets would be listed from A1:B1 cells.

 - Now click E2 dropdown, you can see only planets values are loaded in this dropdown depending on the value of E1.

 - Go back to E1 dropdown and select Colors.
 And likewise open up the E2 dropdown.
 You can see, it contains the colors values dependent on the E1 value.

 So this is how you can create dependent dropdown in LibreOffice Calc.

 Explanation of INDEX and MATCH in second validation

 MATCH : It returns the relative position of the value selected in E1 after searching in category1 range (A1:B1).
-Last argument 0 – denotes it would look for exact match.
+Last argument 0 – denotes it would look for an exact match.

 INDEX: returns the subset of an nXn range from reference category2 based on row and column number.
 The second argument is the row (which is omitted here as values are present in columns) and the third argument is column number.